TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Inward pointing read pairs for which d\ :sub:`u` is smaller than the specified threshold T\ :sub:`1` are categorized as un-ligated pairs.

-Idea: We could plot the distribution of d\ :sub:`u` for all inward pointing cis pairs.
-The distribution of short sizes (up to 1000 bp) should reflect the unbiased size distribution.

 Sizes of self-ligated fragments
 -------------------------------

 Unlike reads arising from un-ligated fragments, reads arising from self-ligated must point outwards.
 Furthermore, self-ligating fragments have a different size distribution than hybrid and un-ligated fragments.
 The relevant size is no longer the size of the sequenced fragments that results from shearing but the favourable size at which fragments tend to self-ligate.
 Very short fragments might not self-ligate because of steric hindrance, whereas the ends of very long fragments might be unlikely to become located in sufficient physical proximity in order to ligate.
 Within Diachromatic, the size of self-ligating fragments is calculated as the sum d\ :sub:`s` = d\ :sub:`h` + d\ :sub:`u`, where d\ :sub:`u` is the distance between the 5' end positions of the two reads, and d\ :sub:`h` is the sum of the two distances between the 5' ends of the mapped reads and the next occurrence of a cutting motif in 3' direction.